cgrudz/DataAssimilationBenchmarks.jl/docs/src/community/Contributing.md

 existing conventions in, e.g., [EnsembleKalmanSchemes](@ref) and [XdVAR](@ref), though
 it is understood that not all data assimilation methods need follow these conventions or even have analogous arguments and sub-routines.
-Please discuss your approach with the community in advanced so that the framework can be made as consistent as possible.
+Please discuss your approach with the community in advanced so that the framework can be made as consistent (and therefore extendable and user-friendly) as possible.